joe-antognini/joe-antognini.github.io/_drafts/consciousness.md

     can you determine what the mapping is.
 Nevertheless, the mapping exists, so you can claim that the system is computing.

+[^11]:
+    One risky way out, rejected by most philosophers, is epiphenomenalism.
+    This is the notion that consciousness has no causal effects on the material world, but is just "along for the ride."
+Our consciousness simply sits on top of the brain.
+Different neural activations produce different sensations of consciousness, but our conscious thought never changes our behavior.
+Any belief we have that we are consciously making decisions is an illusion --- in reality the brain is blindly chugging along, and our consciousness is interpreting these neural states as the sensation of making decisions.
+But no conscious decision making is happening.
+I will admit to having some sympathy for epiphenomenalism, but it does pose challenges.
+When I hit my thumb with a hammer and feel pain, why do I find that sensation unpleasant?
+Why do I find the sensation of eating a freshly picked strawberry pleasant?
+If epiphenomenalism is wrong and my conscious states can influence my actions there is a good explanation --- natural selection has evolved the sensation of pain so that I avoid things that will hurt me, and similarly it has evolved the sensation of pleasure so that I seek out things that help me to survive.
+But in the epiphenomenalist picture there is no causal connection between the conscious perception and any physical actions.
+It makes no difference how my consciousness perceives these things.
+So why does there just so happen to be a tight correspondence between the conscious perception and my survival?

 [1]: https://annakaharris.com/chalmers/

 [2]: http://www.consc.net/notes/lloyd-comments.html